spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-advanced/nested-spire.md

 ```

 > **Note**
-> The child cluster will fail to start some services at this point, as the root server doesn't have have a trust established yet.
+> The child cluster will fail to start some services at this point, as the root server doesn't have a trust established yet.
 This is expected.